automata-network/docs/docs/canarynet/node/run-validator.md

     ```
     docker logs --follow <YOUR_CONTAINER_ID>
     ```
-  If it works fine, the beginning of the log should look like
+  If it works fine, the beginning of the log should look like<br>
   ![](../../assets/canaryimg/node_logs.png){width="673" height="463"}
   Notice that you should have a **non-zero** number of peers connected as shown in the image above.